szeyick/University/INF60009 - Database Analysis and Design/Lecture Notes/Lecture 1 - Introduction to SQL and ERD/IntroductionNotes.md

 ## Introduction

-**Key Terms**

-- Databases

-Stores the business data.

-- Database Management Systems (DBMS)

-The software packages that manage databases.

-- Structured Query Language (SQL)

-The **language that is used by a DBMS

-- Entity Relationship Modelling and Diagrams

-The diagrams that model the **relationships** of real life entities.

-- Relational Data Modelling and Normalisation

-Data storage **design rules* for current day databases.

-- Data Warehousing

-An alternative **design** of a database that will be suited for **data mining** and **business intelligence** requirements

 ### Database Overview

 A database is used to store **related data** about a number of different things (entities) that an organisation may find **intersting**.
 This can be things such as **student information**, **subject data**, **unit enrollment** and **unit results**.